duydodevgithub/boilerplate-for-react-native-with-redux/README.md

-# boilerplate-for-react-native-with-redux with sample data
+# boilerplate-for-react-native-with-redux and react-navigation with sample data